tyler-w-medlin/AccelerometerViewer/README.md

 # iOS
 Multiple attempts have been made to try and get to a fully functional app that meets the initial features prompted.

-## 001 - Bing GPT-4 Line Graphs & Bar Chart
+## 001 - Bing GPT-4 Line Graphs & Bar Chart (FAIL)
+Failed because not all data was visible on screen.

 This attempt was using Bing GPT-4 in Creative mode.
 The result is incomplete as I was trying to see what could be achieved within the 20 prompt limit for Bing GPT-4.

 Lessons Learned: